 - Scenario planning requires more manual work

-- Runway delivers real-time, intuitive scenario planning with implementation in days, and built-in collaboration across teams.
+- Runway delivers real-time, intuitive scenario planning.
+You get flexible, spreadsheet-like models that a finance owner can control, and implementation in days with built-in collaboration across teams.
 It connects to 750+ data sources, and is easy for non-finance users to understand.

-- Anaplan is a great match for enterprises that need deep complexity and scale, but the setup is long, expensive, and requires dedicated technical resources.
+- Anaplan matches enterprises that need deep complexity and scale.
+The setup is long, expensive, and requires dedicated technical resources.
+It’s a good fit when you have a COE or IT team owning the platform and want a single, tightly-governed planning environment.

-- Adaptive is best for orgs already on Workday, offering reliable reporting and guided modeling, though it can feel more siloed and less flexible for evolving models.
+- Adaptive works best for orgs already on Workday.
+It offers reliable reporting and guided modeling, though it feels more siloed and less flexible for evolving models.
+For many teams, it’s "good enough" planning attached to their HR and finance stack rather than a standalone modeling upgrade.

 Choosing the right FP&A platform

-Choosing a tool comes down to what kind of team you are — and what kind of decisions you want to make faster.
+Choosing a tool comes down to what kind of team you are.
+More specifically: how you plan today, how complex your model is, and what’s slowing you down.

 Ask yourself:

-- Can we get a working model live in weeks (not quarters)?
+- Can a model owner in finance get a working model live in days or weeks (not quarters)?

 - When things change, can we test ideas in real time?